-Description - A student: 1 5.3- A student analyses factors that contribute to positive, inclusive and satisfying relationships.
-2 5.4- A student adapts, transfers and improvises movement skills and concepts to improve performance.
-3 5.5 A student composes, performs and appraises movement in a variety of challenging contexts.
-4 5.6 A student analyses attitudes, behaviours and consequences related to health issues affecting young people.
-5 5.7 A student analyses influences on health decision-making and develops strategies to promote health and safe behaviours.
-6 5.8 A student critically analyses health information, products and services to promote health.
-7 5.9 A student formulates goals and applies strategies to enhance participation in lifelong physical activity.
-8 5.10 A student adopts roles to enhance their own and others' enjoyment of physical activity.
-9 5.11 adapts and evaluates communication skills and strategies to justify opinions, ideas and feelings in increasingly complex situations 10 5.12 adapts and applies decision making processes and justifies their choices in increasingly demanding contexts 11 5.13 adopts roles and responsibilities that enhance group cohesion and the achievement of personal and group objectives 12 5.14 confidently uses movement to satisfy personal needs and interests 13 5.15 devises, justifies and implements plans that reflect a capacity to prioritise, think creatively and use resources effectively 14 5.16 predicts potential problems and develops, justifies and evaluates solutions
+Description - A student: 1 5.1-Analyses how they can support their own and others' sense of self 2 5.2-Evaluates their capacity to reflect on and respond positively to challenges 3 5.4 - A student adapts, transfers and improvises movement skills and concepts to improve performance.
+4 5.5 - A student composes, performs and appraises movement in a variety of challenging contexts.
+5 5.6- Analyses attitudes, behaviours and consequences related to health issues affecting young people 6 5.7- Analyses influences on health decision making and develops strategies to promote health and safe behaviours 7 5.8- A student critically analyses health information, products and services to promote health.
+8 5.9 - A student formulates goals and applies strategies to enhance participation in lifelong physical activity 9 5.10 adopts roles to enhance their own and others' enjoyment of physical activity 10 5.12 - adapts and applies decision making processes and justifies their choices in increasingly demanding contexts 11 5.14 - Confidently uses movement to satisfy personal needs and interests 12 5.16 - Predicts potential problems and develops, justifies and evaluates solutions